iammindy/iammindy/README.md

   ***
   hello!
 I am a college student aspiring to become a backend developer in South Korea.
 Currently, **I am interested in and studying Spring**. <br>
   I value experience.
-I want to learn anything, anywhere. ✨ <br>
+I try to learn anything anywhere. ✨ <br>

 </div>